Welcome to the Pulse Fitness Centre

 CSEP-CPT, Midwifery (c), H.B.Sc.
 Kinesiology

-As a longtime sport and physical activity enthusiast my goal is to share my passion with others to facilitate a sustainable active lifestyle for them.
+As a longtime sport and physical activity enthusiast my goal is to share my passion with others.
 I am grateful to have the opportunity to share my knowledge from my Kinesiology background with individuals to provide them with suitable tools and resources needed to make informed decisions about their health.
 I aim to help clients develop a positive and rewarding relationship with physical activity to ultimately build sustainable habits for long-term health and wellness.
 I admire that physical activity comes in many forms and provides everyone with a wonderful opportunity to build friendships, self-confidence and discover new activities that motivate you.
 I am eager to join you in exploring and developing new ways to achieve an active lifestyle.

 Experience: